JamesWilko/GoonMod/README.md

 ### Do I need to join a Steam Group to use or download this?
 No.

-### What Open-Source License does this use?
+### Is this compatible with PocoHud?
-The MIT License, see the LICENSE.md.
+Probably!
+Go read this quick guide made by SA member Kikas: [http://payday.jameswilko.com/goonmod-pocohud](http://payday.jameswilko.com/goonmod-pocohud)

-### Is this compatible with HoxHud/PocoHud?
+### Is this compatible with HoxHud?
-Not explicitly, although it may work with them.
-Any other Lua mods for Payday 2 can cause problems with each other.
-However if your mods all use the PD2Hook.yml file, you will need to add all the mods to this, and maintain this file yourself.
+Maybe!
+I'm trying to make sure everything works properly, but there are probably going to be bugs.
+Complain to me, complain to the HoxHud devs, complain to everybody!

 ### How do I make my PD2Hook file work with this and other mods?
 If you are trying to use two or more mods which use the PD2Hook file you will have to manually edit this file to get them to work.
 Simply copy and paste everything between, and including, the '# GOONBASE' and '# END' lines into the file underneath 'PostRequireScripts:'.
 This will allow you to run GoonMod with other lua mods such as PocoHud.
 GoonMod will automatically merge its own changes with your current file after the initial installation, so you will only have to set the file up once.

+### What Open-Source License does this use?
+The MIT License, see the LICENSE.md.